|Site Map | Bulletin Home | Temple University|

 The Department of Intercollegiate Athletics is committed to pursuing excellence at the Division I-A level and providing opportunities for its diverse student-athletes to maximize their athletic, academic and life-skill potential.
-The Department provides high-level coaches and administrators, whose goal is to instill a winning attitude on and off the field of play through core values such as teamwork, leadership and service to others.
-As one of the most visible messengers of the Temple story, the Department of Intercollegiate Athletics strives to be a unifying force for the University with the city of Philadelphia, The Commonwealth of Pennsylvania, as well as the nation.
-Temple University is a proud member of the National Collegiate Athletic Association, the Atlantic 10 Conference, and the Mid-American Conference for Football.
+The department sponsors 24 sports and provides high-level coaches and administrators, whose goal is to instill a winning attitude on and off the field of play through core values such as teamwork, leadership and service to others.
+As one of the most visible messengers of the Temple story, the Department of Intercollegiate Athletics strives to be a unifying force for the university with the city of Philadelphia, The Commonwealth of Pennsylvania, as well as the nation.
+Temple University is a proud member of the National Collegiate Athletic Association, the Atlantic 10 Conference, the ECAC, and the Mid-American Conference for Football.

 1810 Liacouras Walk, Fourth Floor

 Student Health Services strives to promote a high standard of health among Temple University students through programs in preventive medicine and health education, in addition to diagnosis and treatment of injury and illness.
 Care providers include doctors, nurse practitioners, and nurses.
 Services offered at the Main, Ambler, Tyler, and Health Sciences Center campuses include basic medical care, an immunization/allergy injection clinic, family planning services, and a self-care center.
 Other services offered at Main Campus include nutritional consultation and HIV testing.